 Kenya already has an elaborate ecofriendly framework that is used to rate and reward tourism sector players for pursuing eco-friendly business practices.
 The national carrier, Kenya Airways, in collaboration with Wildlife Works, a forest and wildlife conservation company that uses carbon offsetting to fund its work, now allows its passengers to offset the carbon emissions from every flight they take.

 The conservancy movement, on the other hand, is aggressively advocating for sustainable adventure travel in favour of its more destructive mass tourism alternative.
 In the future, travel products will appeal more to smaller groups of adventure seekers who spend more but leave a much smaller footprint on a tourism asset.
-The idea will be to guarantee a truly magical safari experience in an exclusive environment where the pressure on nature is greatly minimised.
+The idea aims to guarantee a truly magical safari experience in an exclusive environment where the pressure on nature gets greatly minimised.

-In a time not too far away, advances being made in biometric face recognition software and machine-readable passports combined with digital boarding passes will mean that travellers will spend significantly less time clearing with customs at our points of arrival and departure.
+In a time not too far away, biometric face recognition software and machine-readable passports combined with digital boarding passes will mean that travellers will spend significantly less time clearing with customs at our points of arrival and departure.
 The net effect will be a significant reduction in paper usage, thriving forest cover and, of course, a happier traveller.

 Future travel will equally see a further rise in the so-called silent traveller segment that has been growing steadily in the last 2 decades.
 The silent traveller is typically a middle-income, tech-savvy individual who has little time in their hands to spare because the cogs of corporate busyness cannot run without them.